Alabama communities still cleaning up after deadly flooding - NewsBreak

 Alabama communities still cleaning up after deadly flooding

-Communities affected by last week's flash flooding, which left roads and neighborhoods under water and killed four people in Alabama are still working to clean up the mess and address persistent drainage issues that seem to be getting worse.
+PELHAM Ala.
+(AP) — Communities affected by last week’s flash flooding, which left roads and neighborhoods under water and killed four people in Alabama, are still working to clean up the mess and address persistent drainage issues that seem to be getting worse.

-Near Birmingham in Shelby County where emergency management officials have assessed damage to 250 homes, the city of Pelham earmarked $500,000 for storm cleanup and crews are making rounds to collect as much debris as possible, WBRC-TV reported.

 Marshall County, located in northeast Alabama, closed an additional street on Monday after flood damage was found to the road base, and officials in Hoover met to discuss emergency repairs and drainage issues that some residents say are a continuing problem.